-The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding children procedures and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing Note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes relating to learning from reviews or audit located in the multiagency safeguarding children procedures document library.
 We work with local support agencies, including Changing Lives who hold drop in events throughout the year for parents, as well as hosting assemblies and workshops for children.
-We have mental health ambassadors across school who work with our mental health lead in school and support all classes.
+We have mental health ambassaors across school who work with our mental health lead in school and support all classes.
 Referrals are made, through working with parents, to support children with specialist agencies including exposure to alcohol or drug misuse, domestic abuse, sexual abuse.